NMSU Aggie Fashion Club partners with National Retail Federation - ExBulletin

 Kelley Coffeen, assistant professor of family and consumer sciences and co-advisor of Aggie Fashion Club, said the partnership with NRF gives students access to the fashion industry in areas such as merchandising , accounting, supply management, etc.

-Las Cruces and the state of New Mexico could be seen as a bit isolated in the possibility of connecting with the fashion industry, Coffeen said, and it really gave us the opportunity to put our students in touch. with professionals from large fashion retail organizations such as Macys. , Nordstrom, Petco., Home Depot; lots of different retail organizations across the United States.
+Las Cruces and the state of New Mexico could be seen as a bit isolated to be able to connect with the fashion industry, Coffeen said, and it really gave us the opportunity to give our students connections with professionals from large fashion retail organizations such as Macys. , Nordstrom, Petco., Home Depot; lots of different retail organizations across the United States.

-There is also room for the growth of students studying at the College of Business, she added.
+There is also room for growth for students studying in the College of Business, she added.

 It’s a huge industry.
-Online retail, e-commerce, supply chain management, creativity and design: it’s all interconnected in the fashion industry, but that doesn’t mean you have to be a fashion specialist, Coffeensaid, it does. it just means that you have a passion or are interested in the industry and this is where the NRF can bring us together.
+Online retail, e-commerce, supply chain management, creativity and design: it’s all interconnected in the fashion industry, but that doesn’t mean you have to be a fashion specialist, Coffeen said. , it just means that you have a passion or interested in the industry and this is where the NRF can bring us together.

-Lara Alvarez, senior at NMSU, has been selected to be the NRF’s first student ambassador to the university.
-She graduated in Merchandising and Fashion Design, with a minor in Business Administration and Marketing.
+Lara Alvarez, senior at NMSU, has been chosen to be the NRF’s first student ambassador to the university.
+She is completing her studies in merchandising and fashion design, with a minor in business administration and marketing.
 Being selected for this role, Alvarez said her job is to encourage students to join the organization, provide information and involve them in finding internships and employment opportunities through the NRF.

 It’s quite a program.
 It’s not just for internships and full-time jobs, but also for growing up and just getting to know the retail industry, Alvarez said.
 I felt very proud of myself.
 I was so nervous at first.
 It’s a lot of responsibility, because I’m the first student ambassador, but I try to make the most of it.

 Coffeen added that Alvarez was one of the top students in the program, which is why she was selected for the role.
-We have really seen her professionalism grow, her leadership abilities, and she has a passion for the industry, she said, we know she is going to do some really good things and she is a student who can really reach out to others and involve them.
+We have really seen her professionalism grow, her leadership abilities and she is passionate about the industry. them.
 She just has a nice way of befriending others and communicating.
 She is also bilingual and we think that is important.

+More from NMSU:NMSU Economics Professor: Don’t Wait To Shop For The Holidays

 Members of the Aggie Fashion Club said the organization has grown slowly over the years.
 However, their goal is to reach new levels of engagement.

 We want people from all over the campus.
-We want local high school students to get involved with us and we want to bring them.
-Anyone interested in clothing, accessories, footwear, design or retail, we really think they will find a home here with us, said Coffeen.
+We want local high school students to get involved with us and we want to get them involved.
+Anyone interested in clothing, accessories, footwear, design or retail, we really think they will find a home here with us, said Coffeen. .

 Aggie Fashion Club plans to hold a fundraiser and upcycle fashion show in early April.